PacktPublishing/Design-Patterns-and-SOLID-Principles-with-Java/README.md

-# Design-Patterns-with-Java
+# Design-Patterns-and-SOLID-Priciples-with-Java
-Design Patterns with Java, Published by Packt
+Design Patterns and SOLID Principles with Java, Published by Packt